 To support the appeal for Horatio’s Garden Northern Ireland, please donate by clicking the button in the top right hand corner of this page.
 Alternatively you can donate by post to the registered office address: 2 Throope Down Office, Blandford Road, Coombe Bissett, Salisbury, SP5 4LN, or phone 01722 326834 to donate by credit card.

 If you feel you could help us with fundraising, or would like to volunteer, please contact us by emailing email@example.com, or ring 01722 326834.

 Thank you to everyone who has supported our seventh Horatio’s Garden so far.

 Andy Sturgeon is an acclaimed garden designer who works internationally.
 His modern designs are a fusion of traditional materials and contemporary styling, that have come to be known for their timeless, architectural qualities, innovative planting and sculptural characteristics.

 He has won a total of eight RHS Gold medals at the Chelsea Flower Show, most recently in 2019.
 Three of these have also been awarded the coveted accolade of ‘Best in Show’.

-Andy will be developing his designs for Horatio’s Garden Northern Ireland, which we will be able to share with you soon.
+Andy is currently developing his designs for Horatio’s Garden Northern Ireland, which we will be able to share with you soon.